 - LSAT score and undergraduate GPA (UGPA) are modestly associated with law school GPA (LGPA).
 LSAT score and first year (1L) LGPA yield the strongest association.
-Across our sample, a one-point increase in LSAT score is associated with a 0.04 increase in 1L LGPA.
-A one-tenth point increase in UGPA is associated with a 0.03 increase in LGPA (Figure 2). - LGPA is the strongest predictor of bar exam performance, even at the early stages of matriculation.
-For example, a one standard deviation increase in 1L LGPA is associated with a 402 percent increase in the odds of bar passage (Figure 3). - Positive growth in LGPA between the end of the first semester and graduation is associated with greater odds of passing the bar exam, particularly among graduates who struggled early on.
-Graduates with below average first-semester grades who experienced no LGPA growth had a 25 percent chance of passing the bar exam, compared to 43 percent among their peers who experienced average growth of about 0.17 grade points (Figure 5).
+Across our sample, a one standard deviation (roughly 6 points) increase in LSAT score is associated with a 0.38 standard deviation increase in 1L LGPA (approximately 0.17 grade points).
+A one standard deviation (roughly 0.40 grade points) increase in UGPA is associated with a 0.27 standard deviation increase in 1L LGPA, or approximately 0.11 grade points (Figure 2). - LGPA is the strongest predictor of bar exam performance, even at the early stages of matriculation.
+For example, a one standard deviation increase in 1L LGPA is associated with a student quadrupling his/her odds of bar passage (Figure 3).